indexdata/rfcs/text/0000-folio-breaking-changes.md

 #### __Interface Version changes__

-- Changes in the API :
+- Changes in the communication protocal :
     |                  Use Case                    | __Breaking Change__ |  __Non-Breaking__  |
     | -------------------------------------------- | ------------------- | ------------------ |
     | __Removing__ an endpoint                     | <center>X</center>  |                    |